 I recommend doing research in your area, or an area you’d like to move to for work, and compiling a detailed list.
 For this stage, spreadsheets can be your best friend if you want to be extra efficient.

-Take a look at the websites for all of the agencies in your area.
-Note whether or not they have a suitable opening.
-Write down the contact information for someone you can reach out to, such as the CEO, head designer, or content coordinator.
+Look at the websites for all of the agencies in your area.
+Note whether they have a suitable opening.
+Note the contact information for someone you can reach out to, such as the CEO, head designer, or content coordinator.
 Check out company online reviews, see what other customers are saying about that agency

 Once you have your list in compiled, prioritize it!
 By creating tiers of agencies, you can adjust your outreach strategy.
 These tiers could look something like: perfect, great, good, okay.